NerdsForGaming/Minebird/README.md

 # Minebird 🐦
 Next-Gen Minecraft launcher in Flutter, with easy modding support and multiple instances planned.

+# ⚠️ Development currently stalled ⚠️
+Development is currently stalled due to a bug in dart:io (which affects most http libraries).

 # Todo ✔️
 - [ ] Finalize pages
 - [x] Implement instance saving